eugenetangkj/tp/docs/DeveloperGuide.md

 ### View an Internship
+Assumptions: The sample data provided by InternBuddy is used, where there is a total of 7 internship entries.
 1. `view 2`

    **Expected**: The right UI panel displays the details for the second internship entry.

 2. Successful viewing through the filtered internship list

     1. `find n/Apple n/Google`
     2. `view 2`